What is BCI?

 BCI has a Special Minimum Wage Certificate from the U.S. Department of Labor (Sec.
 14c) that allows us to pay less than Federal minimum wage.
-Instead of the Federal minimum wage, BCI employees are paid a wage that is commensurate with their abilities.
-This commensurate wage is a percentage of the prevailing wage.
+BCI employees are paid a wage that is commensurate with their abilities.
+This commensurate wage is a percentage of the prevailing wage for manufacturing in our area.
 The percentage is based on the individual’s ability to perform in relation to the performance of a person without a disability.

 What is Prevailing Wage?

-Prevailing wage refers to the wage paid to an experienced employee, performing a certain task at companies located in the vicinity of BCI.
-The prevailing wage is not an entry-level wage or a training wage, but the wage paid to an experienced employee after completion of any training or probationary periods.
+Prevailing wage refers to the wage paid to an experienced employee performing a certain task at companies located in the vicinity of BCI.
+The prevailing wage is not an entry level or training wage, but the wage paid to an experienced employee after completion of any training or probationary periods.
 The prevailing wage may not be lower than the applicable statutory minimum wage as established by section 6(a)(1) of the Federal Labor Standards Act or, where applicable, a higher State minimum wage.

 Who is eligible to work under the OES program?